AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 • Budget $267k–$491k/year for a 50-engineer org running the full stack.

-• Target DORA elite: CFR <2%, MTTR <1 hour, deploy daily, escape rate <5%.
+• Target DORA elite: change failure rate around 5%, MTTR under 1 hour, deploy on demand, escape rate under 5%.

 • Buy systems-of-record, build the differentiating layer, adapt on top of purchased platforms.